simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-security-vulnerabilities-research-2026/index.en.md

 - Delays critical security fixes
 - Harms public safety
 - Violates ethical norms of security community

+*Flock Safety's response to researchers who followed disclosure protocols sets a dangerous precedent for the entire security research community.*

 Quote from Ben Jordan:
 > "I don't have the luxury to dedicate even more months to yet another Flock Safety vulnerability, but as you can see, this one is urgent, and frankly, I'm worried that it's already being exploited."